json-schema-org/website/pages/learn/glossary.md

 The [JSON Schema specification](../specification) defines behavior for a large library of keywords which can be used to describe [instances](#instance).

+### implementation

+An implementation is any piece of software that provides or exposes behavior defined by the JSON Schema specification.

+The following are considered implementations:

+- a validator library
+- a CLI validator
+- a schema or code generator
+- a UI form generator

+Applications which use JSON Schema internally without exposing that functionality in some way, for example, validating configuration files or web requests, are not considered implementations.

 ### instance

 A piece of JSON data which is to be described by a [schema](#schema).